 The process is outlined clearly, but mailing addresses have not been included.
 If you wish to mail in your child support, we suggest obtaining the mailing address directly from the child support offices to ensure that it is accurate and up to date at all times.
 It is important to note that failure to pay child support can result in you being ordered to pay expensive attorney fees and, in some cases, you may be sent to jail until you pay a lump sum child support payment as ordered by the court.

 If you have questions or concerns about your child support orders, please do not attempt to ignore the situation or make changes of your own accord.
 This could result in unnecessary trouble.
 Instead, touch base with an experienced Arizona divorce attorney to determine your options and the best course of action.

-If you have questions regarding your child support orders or if you fear you will soon (or immediately) not be capable of making your ordered child support payments, please get in touch with the Arizona divorce attorneys at Hildebrand Law.
+If you have questions regarding your child support orders or if you fear you will soon (or immediately) not be capable of making your ordered child support payments, please get in touch with the Arizona divorce attorneys at Arizona Estate Planning Attorneys.
 We can assist you in finding a suitable solution.

 Call our experienced Scottsdale and Phoenix Arizona child support attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about child support in Arizona.